 Constipation in Adult Dogs

-Treating constipation must address the specific cause to be effective, but in general, treatment for canine constipation is the same as for people.
-Feeding a diet containing seven to 13 percent fiber (look on the pet food label), drinking lots of water, and a regular exercise regimen (a daily 20-minute walk) is beneficial, as is increasing the puppy’s exercise.
-Here are some other tips:
+Constipation treatment must address the specific cause to be effective, but in general, treatment for canine constipation is the same as for people.
+Feeding your puppy a diet containing 7 to 13 percent fiber (read the pet food label), encouraging it to drink lots of water, and initiating a regular exercise regimen, such as a daily 20-minute walk, are beneficial, as is increasing the puppy’s playtime.
+Additional tips include:

-- Add milk: Mild cases of constipation may benefit from temporarily adding milk to the diet, which has a laxative effect in some dogs.
-Give your small puppy 1/8 cup twice a day, and a large puppy 1/2 cup twice a day until regular again.
+- Adding milk: Mild cases of constipation may benefit from temporarily adding milk to the diet, which has a laxative effect in some dogs.
+Give your small puppy 1/8 cup twice a day and a large puppy 1/2 cup twice a day until it's regular again.

-- Bulk them up: Metamucil-type products contain cellulose ingredients which attract water and add bulk to the stool.
-Mix non-flavored Metamucil with your puppy's food; one teaspoon twice a day for small pups, and two to three teaspoons twice a day for large pups is helpful.
+- Bulking your pup up: Metamucil-type products contain cellulose ingredients that attract water and add bulk to the stool.
+Mix nonflavored Metamucil with your puppy's food: 1 teaspoon twice a day for small pups and 2 to 3 teaspoons twice a day for large pups.

-- Add natural fiber: Bran cereals and canned pumpkin or squash are natural sources of fiber that also work well and puppies seem to like the flavor.
-To promote regularity, add 1/2 teaspoon to your small puppy's food, or about 2 tablespoons to the big puppy's diet.
-Get the canned (plain) pumpkin, divide into these small doses on a cookie sheet or ice cube tray, and freeze.
-Then you can thaw and offer as treats when needed.
+- Adding natural fiber: Bran cereals and canned pumpkin or squash are natural sources of fiber that also work well, and puppies seem to like the flavor.
+To promote regularity, add 1/2 teaspoon to your small puppy's food or about 2 tablespoons to a big puppy's diet.
+Get the canned (plain) pumpkin, divide into appropriately-sized doses on a cookie sheet or in an ice cube tray, and freeze.
+Then you can thaw the tasty chunks and offer them as treats when needed.

-- Give healthy chews: For pups that relish vegetable snacks, offer a stick or two of carrot or celery.
-The fiber and liquid help reduce constipation and also gives your puppy an outlet for chewing urges.
-Don't give your puppy bones, and offer rawhide treats only if it chews but doesn't swallow them.
+- Giving your puppy healthy chews: For pups that relish vegetable snacks, offer a stick or two of carrot or celery.
+The fiber and liquid help to reduce constipation, and the crunchy vegetables also give your puppy an outlet for its chewing urges.
+Don't give your puppy bones and offer rawhide treats only if it chews but doesn't swallow them.

 How to Prevent Constipation